Is ON24 Inc. (ONTF) a Keeper?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ONTF starting from Blackie James, who sale 10,000 shares at the price of $20.29 back on Sep 15.
-After this action, Blackie James now owns 0 shares of ON24 Inc., valued at $202,868 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ONTF starting from Sahasi Jayesh, who sale 70,000 shares at the price of $20.45 back on Sep 21.
+After this action, Sahasi Jayesh now owns 420,210 shares of ON24 Inc., valued at $1,431,787 using the latest closing price.

 Stock Fundamentals for ONTF